Mountain Adventure Park open weekends & Columbus Day. Aerial Adventure Park closed for the season.

 The Mountain Coaster is 3600 feet of twisting, turning fun through the woods.
 You must be at least 9 years of age and 54" tall to ride alone and at least 3 years old and 38" tall to ride as a passenger with an adult age 16+.
 A single ride is $11, or two rides for $16.
-Tickets are avaialble at the Crane Lodge Ticket Window, Guest Services, Front Desk of the Country Inn, or at the base of the Coaster.
+Tickets are avaialble at the Crane Lodge Ticket Window, Guest Services, the front desk of the Country Inn, or at the base of the Coaster.
 Scheduled hours are:

 Saturdays & Holidays 1 pm – 7 pm*